 Updating and turning the North House Lodge into a comfortable home that welcomes guests has been a process.
 If you’ve been following our progress, you know we’ve come a long way in the last two years.
+Wait until you see the mudroom entry bench I made!
 This is what this room looked like when I started.
 Keep in mind this guest house came furnished.

 It was kind of mishmash of items and odd furniture placed all over the house.
 See those two chairs to the left in the below picture?
 They are blocking a doorway.

 This is a sponsored post by Carpet One Floor & Home®.
 Thank you for supporting the brands that keep H2oBungalow going.

 Yep, it”s come a long way but, with that said, there’s still work to be done.

 One of my goals this year was to create a warm and welcoming entry that was also functional on the #54 side.
 I wanted a spot that was useful in multiple ways year round.
 A place where friends and guests could hang their coats and sit to take off cold wet weather gear like snow covered boots and coats as well as functional year-round as a drop zone for items like purses and bags.

 Besides being beautiful and functional I needed durability because this will be a high traffic spot and will need to stand up to lots of wear and tear.

 I had the perfect spot near the kitchen side door that everyone uses to enter the house.
 I’d already made a beautiful coatrack for the space.
 All I needed was a few more items.
 A sturdy piece of furniture and a way to protect our wood floor that was durable as well as good looking.